mayurtorawane/miniprojects/README.md

 # miniprojects
-<h1>in this I  mention some of my mini projects with which I worked on</h1>
+<p>in this I  mention some of my mini projects with which I worked on</p>